FrBosquet/100-days-of-code/r1-log.md

 ### R1D15
 Today i spent some time writing what i have done to build the blog mock components in my current blog

+### R1D16
+Today i finished the blogpost about the component mocking in my blog project and its online in www.franbosquet.com